apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden welcomes King of Jordan on back of ongoing hostage deal discussions**
+**49ers players admit they didn't know NFL's new playoff OT rules**

-You can read more about it [here](https://apnews.com/article/biden-gaza-israel-jordan-hamas-993c8109fca1c77383e7c27a8136927f).
+You can read more about it [here](http://www.nbcsportsbayarea.com/nfl/san-francisco-49ers/arik-armstead-kyle-juszczyk-playoff-rules/1702398/).

 ## Requirements
 - Python 3.8